 Lower Floridan Aquifer Exploration

-To meet Polk County’s future water needs, the District and county will be investigating the Lower Floridan aquifer as a potential alternative water source.
+To meet Polk County’s future water needs, the District and County will be investigating the lower Floridan aquifers as a potential alternative water source.

 The District is conducting exploratory well research more than a half mile below the surface.
 It’s happening at the Crooked Lake well site, located in southeastern Polk County.
 Central Florida has used the Upper Floridan aquifer as it’s predominant water source for decades.
 Now, with continued population growth, finding future water sources is more important than ever before.